Sharing is caring!

 Benefits of Service Dogs For Epilepsy:

-Service dogs for epileptics are trained to warn their human companion ahead of time of an impending seizure, thereby reducing the risk of harm during the seizure.
-Dogs that are seizure-alert are naturally able to recognize when a seizure is about to start.
+Service dogs for people with epilepsy are trained to warn their human companions ahead of time of an impending seizure, thereby reducing the risk of harm during the seizure.
+Seizure-alert dogs can recognize when a seizure is about to start.

-The dog may go for more assistance if necessary after the seizure has ended.
+The dog may need more assistance if necessary after the seizure.

 Service dogs are essential for people who have trouble moving about.
 They can aid with opening doors, gathering up lost objects, and even supporting their handlers’ equilibrium when they walk.